Pythm/ad-Lightwand/info.md

 > [!TIP]
 > Check out [ModeManagement](https://github.com/Pythm/ad-ModeManagement) example code if you want to automate some default away/morning/night modes.

+####
+As an option to fire an event you can set light in rooms with Home assistant selectors configured with: `selector_input`.

 ### Mode names
 > [!IMPORTANT]